The Japanese walking method: what it is, why it works, and how to start

 The magic is in the alternation.
 During the brisk phases, your heart rate rises and your muscles work harder, triggering cardiovascular and muscular adaptations.
 During the slow phases, you recover, which lets you sustain the effort without burning out.

 Regular walking is good for you.
-The Japanese walking method is roughly 5-10% more effective for cardiovascular fitness, according to researchers at Brock University.
+Japanese walking is roughly 5-10% more effective for cardiovascular fitness, per interval-training research summarized by Brock University researchers.
 That might sound small, but compounded over months, the difference in blood pressure, fitness, and body composition becomes substantial.

 The other advantage: people find interval walking more engaging than steady-pace walking.
 The changing rhythm keeps your brain interested.
 You’re never bored because the pace shifts every three minutes.